Code-Institute-Submissions/full_stack_stream_four_happy_box/README.md

 #### Future Development

 - I intend to setup live email functionality with perhaps a program such as SendGrid.
-- I also intend on working on slug functionality to create absolute URLs for SEO purposes.
-Slugs are currently included in my models, but further development is needed to put them into production.
+- I also intend on working on slug* functionality to create absolute URLs for SEO purposes.
+Slugs are currently included in my models, but further development is needed to put them into production. *A slug is part of a URL which identifies a particular page on a website in an easy to read form.
-- In addition, an option of adding a personalised note with each box might be added.
+- Currently when a user tries to add an item to the wishlist a second time it gives a warning message to prevent them from doing this.
+Perhaps in the future I will visually represent items already in the wishlist by marking them with a full heart icon at all times so that users don't have to click on them.

 ### Technologies Used